IO-Design-Team/Event-Horizon-Issue-Tracker/.github/ISSUE_TEMPLATE/launchpad-item-preset-request.md

 </details>

-Failure to fill out all the above information will delay your request
+Failure to fill out all of the above information will delay your request